Tools and Services Needed for Day Trading

 To get started as a day trader, here's what you need

+Day trading requires that you have a set of tools and services in order to do your job effectively.
 Some of the required tools you likely already have.
 Modern-day trading is electronic, so day traders access the financial markets via the internet.
 It's also a good idea to have a telephone in case you need to call your broker, and you will need a computer or laptop to access the internet and make your trades.

+Other tools you may not have yet.
+These include a direct access brokerage, real-time market data, and a trading-charting platform.
 All these tools and services are broken down in greater detail below, so you can see what you need, and get your day trading career started on the right path.

 If your internet isn't available, you need a way to contact your broker other than email or online support.
 Have a landline, cell phone, or both available to you whenever you are trading.
 Have your broker's phone number programmed into your phone in case you need to call them.
 Remember, you may not be able to look up their number if you don't have internet access or your computer crashes.

 Your internet needs to keep up with that stream of constant data.
 If it can't (or if your computer is too slow to process the data), you will experience lag.
 Lag is when you are receiving old data instead of the newest data...basically, you have a data backlog and can't see current prices.
 Test out the different internet speeds offered by your internet service provider.
 Choose the one which provides fast webpage load-times and doesn't cause your trading software to lag.

 Services outages occasionally occur.
 Ideally, you want to be able to access your trading platform if an internet service outage occurs.
 A convenient way to do this is through a Smart Phone, which has internet access through a mobile data plan or hot spot.
 The plan should be provided by a different company than your internet service provider.
 That way, if your normal internet goes down, you can access the internet and your broker through your Smart Phone plan.

-- Day Trading Brokerage: To day trade you need a broker--a company that facilitates your trades.
+To be a day trader you need a broker--a company that facilitates your trades.
 Not all brokers are created equal, and some cater to day traders more than others.
 Day traders make a lot of trades, which means they require a broker that provides low commissions as well as a trading software that works well for day trading.
 Major banks offer brokerage services, but typically their commissions are high and they don't offer customized solutions to day traders.

 If you trade futures, you need to specify which contracts you are trading so you can see the pricing information for that specific contract.
 With many brokers you pay for stock and futures market data, so only subscribe to data you need.
 Some brokers give you all market data for free, but typically their commissions are higher in exchange.
 Forex brokers typically provide data for all forex pairs for free, so you just need to open a chart to see the price data.

 Final Word on Day Trading Tools and Services

 These are the basic tools you need for day trading.
-A reliable and quick computer or laptop is a must, along with a telephone and trading/charting software.
+A reliable and quick computer or laptop is a must, along with a telephone and trading-charting software.
 You also need a quick and reliable internet connection.
 Also, consider getting a Smart Phone with a plan that you can use as a backup internet source.
 Find a broker you like, that is regulated, offers low commissions and provides a trading/charting software you like.
 Once that is all in place, then subscribe to the market data you want, based on which markets you will be trading.